 10. Extend a helping hand

-Once you have learnt to deal with heartbreak or at least made some progress on that front, try to help a person who is undergoing similar trauma.
-Be a guide and hold their hand through this difficult phase.
-With what you have learnt in life, you can surely share some valuable tips with the person who is suffering.
-Realize the change in you.
-See what is good in you and around you.
+Once you have learned to deal with heartbreak or at least made some progress on that front, try to help a person who is undergoing a similar trauma.
+Be a guide and hold their hand through this difficult phase as they are dealing with heartbreak in the similar way that you earlier did.